fbpx

 In Kičevo, find a place to eat, restock on supplies and check out the cultural offerings.
 Among the sites worth a closer inspection: the Western Macedonian Museum, the Monastery of St. Bogorodica Prečista, and the city’s central bazaar.

-In both cases, today’s stage continues to the north and west from the city of Kičevo to the mountain village of Galičnik, which sits in the foothills of the Bistra Massif and in Mavrovo National Park.
-This day is filled with beautiful sites, great riding, and loads of culture.
-The road will steadily and gently climb to the eastern coast of Mavrovo Lake.
-At this point, the route heads southwest along the lake’s shore.
-If one wants to end the day earlier, there are many restaurants and accommodations around Mavrovo.
+Today’s stage continues to the north and west from the city of Kičevo to the mountain village of Mavrovo, which sits in the foothills of the Bistra Massif, on the shores of Mavrovo Lake, and in Mavrovo National Park.
+This day is one filled with beautiful sites, great riding, and loads of culture.

-Continuing past Mavrovo, the road tilts up with an exhilarating climb that is, at times, quite steep (more than 12 percent).
-In the village of Galičnik, which only has two year-round residents, cycle through the homes (many renovated) that sit on the edge of a canyon.
+On Lake Mavrovo’s southwestern shore, a sign will take you to the road for the village of Galičnik.
+Here, the route tilts up with an exhilarating climb that is, at times, quite steep (more than 12 percent).
+In Galičnik, which only has two year-round residents, cycle through the homes (many renovated) that sit on the edge of a canyon.
 Admire the church and the great views.
 If you are cycling in July, be sure to stay for the famous Galičnik wedding weekend in which two new people with ancestral connections to the village are married with all the traditional ceremonies.

 Rolling north, riders will soon be engulfed by the Šar (Sharr) Mountains.
-Villages will be continual — as well as cafes, restaurants and places to stop for drinks, supplies, and food.
+Villages — such as Rechane, Vrutok, Raven, Zdunje, and Kamenjane — will be continual.
+These settlements have, of course, cafes, restaurants and places to stop for drinks, supplies, and food.
 Approximately halfway along the stage, the route largely flattens out.
-At around the 60-kilometer mark, the Trans Dinarica will run along the edge of National Park Šar Mountain before ending in the city of Tetovo.
+Before ending the stage in the city of Tetovo., the Trans Dinarica will run along the edge of National Park Šar Mountain.

 Stage 7: Tetovo - Brezovica (Kosovo)